 Short-term Individual Counseling

 Individual counseling consists of weekly one-on-one counseling sessions that focus on personal issues and concerns.
 Our counselors offer culturally-responsive and trauma-informed therapy to help you to identify areas of growth, establish personal goals, and develop coping strategies in order to improve your mental health, well-being and provide you with the tools for making better decisions.
-For the 2020-2021 academic year, we offer counseling in Mandarin, Shanghainese, Spanish, Arabic, and Korean, in addition to English.
+For the 2022-2023 academic year, we offer counseling in Igbo, Hindi, Korean, Mandarin, Nepali and Spanish, in addition to English.

 Black Mental Health Matters Support Sessions